birthdates/Lua-Obfuscator/README.md

 Second, make your changes

-Third, with Visual Studio, at the top press Build then Build Solution (this can change depending on your IDE this)
+Third, with Visual Studio, at the top press Build then Build Solution (this can change depending on your IDE)